 Here, $\mu = \mu_{\rm R} + \mu_{\rm L}$ and $\mu_5 = \mu_{\rm R} - \mu_{\rm L}$ are the chemical potentials for the vector and axial charges, respectively.

 In this Letter, we adopt the following constitutive equations,

 where we omitted the vortical current due to technical difficulties.
 Thus, our calculations are applicable when vorticity (times chemical potential) is not large compared to the strength of the magnetic fields, which is the case in heavy-ion collisions considered in this work.
 In order to solve hydrodynamic equations, we also need to employ an appropriate equation of state, the pressure as a function of the energy and charge densities $P = P (\varepsilon,n,n_5)$.
-We discretize hydrodynamic equations above in the Cartesian coordinates $x^\mu = (t, x, y, z)$ and perform numerical simulations.
+We discretize hydrodynamic equations above in the expanding coordinates $x^\mu = (\tau, x, y, \eta_s)$ and solved numerically, where $\tau = \sqrt{t^2 - z^2}$ is proper time, and $\eta_s = \frac{1}{2}\log \frac{t+z}{t-z}$ is space-time rapidity.
 This implementation allows us to study the dynamics of a fluid and anomalous transport phenomena simultaneously.

 \emph{Application to heavy-ion collisions.---} It has been argued that experimental signal of macroscopic anomalous transport effects can be obtained in heavy-ion collisions \cite{Burnier:2011bf,Burnier:2012ae,Wang:2012qs,Ke:2012qb}.
 Strong magnetic fields are expected to be produced especially in off-central heavy-ion collisions, along which the current flows as a result of axial anomaly.
 However, the evidence of such transport effects has been elusive, mainly due to the lack of quantitative theoretical predictions.
-Numerical simulations of anomalous hydrodynamics allow us to gain an insight into the anomalous transport in the QGP.
+Numerical simulations of anomalous hydrodynamics enable us to gain an insight into the anomalous transport in the QGP.